icatproject-contrib/topcat_ijp_plugin/README.md

 ### topcat.json

-The following configuration options are added within the existing "facilities" attribute in topcat.json
+The following configuration options are added within the existing 'facilities' attribute in topcat.json

 ```
   {